Installing a new Rubber Membrane on a Residential Roof

 Torch Down Rubber Membranes are the toughest of all roofing membranes.
 If installed as a 2 ply system, then this type of roof will last 40 years and more, unlike the EPDM and TPO roofing systems.

 There are several types of torch down roofing membranes.
 They come in different colors, thicknesses, and quality.
 We prefer to use the Firestone brand.
-But there are others brands that perform just as good.
+But there are other brands that perform just as good.

 TPO Vinyl Membrane – not a rubber membrane

 Although TPO is a membrane used for roofing, it is not considered a rubber membrane.
-TPO is a relatively strong membrane and can withstand all weather conditions, unlike EPDM Rubber membrane.
+TPO is a relatively strong membrane and can withstand all weather conditions, unlike the EPDM Rubber membrane.
 A TPO membrane is white and therefore reflects heat and Ultraviolets very well.